Dashboard

 The Dashboard serves as your central command center for workforce management, offering significant benefits that enhance operational efficiency and decision-making.
 By consolidating critical information into a single, customizable view, the Dashboard enables managers to:

-Whether you're managing a single unit or overseeing multiple districts, the Dashboard adapts to your scope of responsibility, ensuring you always have the right information at your fingertips to maintain optimal workforce performance and employee satisfaction.
+Whether you're managing a single unit or overseeing multiple districts, the Dashboard adapts to your scope of responsibility, ensuring you always have the right information to maintain optimal workforce performance and employee satisfaction.

 Easily access information about events, staffing, and scheduling.
 Depending on your selection in the group selector, it will display the relevant data for your district, unit, or section.